Harder-Narasimhan stacks for principal bundles in higher dimensions and arbitrary characteristics: Abstract

 \section{Abstract}

-Let $G$ be a connected split reductive group over a field $k$ of arbitrary characteristic, chosen suitably.
+Let $G$ be a split reductive group over a field $k$ of arbitrary characteristic, chosen suitably.
 Let $X\to S$ be a smooth projective morphism of locally noetherian $k$-schemes, with geometrically connected fibers.
-We show that for each Harder-Narasimhan type $\tau$ for principal $G$-bundles, all pairs consisting of a principal $G$-bundle on a fiber of $X\to S$ together with a given canonical reduction of HN-type $\tau$ form an Artin algebraic stack $Bun_{X/S}^{\tau}(G)$ over $S$.
-Moreover, the forgetful $1$-morphism $Bun_{X/S}^{\tau}(G) \to Bun_{X/S}(G)$ to the stack of all principal $G$-bundles on fibers of $X\to S$ is a schematic morphism, which is of finite type, separated and injective on points.
+We show that for each Harder-Narasimhan type $\tau$ for principal $G$-bundles, all pairs consisting of a principal $G$-bundle on a fiber of $X\to S$ together with a given canonical reduction of HN-type $\tau$ form an algebraic stack $Bun_{X/S}^{\tau}(G)$ over $S$.
+The forgetful $1$-morphism $Bun_{X/S}^{\tau}(G) \to Bun_{X/S}(G)$ to the algebraic stack of all principal $G$-bundles on fibers of $X\to S$ is a schematic morphism, which is of finite type, separated, radicial, and induces an isomorphism on residue fields of all points of $Bun_{X/S}^{\tau}(G)$.
+It factors via an open substack $Bun_{X/S}^{\ngtr \tau}(G)$ of $Bun_{X/S}(G)$, inducing a finite morphism $Bun_{X/S}^{\tau}(G) \to Bun_{X/S}^{\ngtr \tau}(G)$.
+This is a closed embedding if the Behrend conjecture is satisfied by $G$.

-The notion of a relative canonical reduction that we use was defined earlier in arXiv:1505.02236, where we showed that a stronger result holds in characteristic zero, namely, the $1$-morphisms $Bun_{X/S}^{\tau}(G) \to Bun_{X/S}(G)$ are locally closed imbeddings which stratify $Bun_{X/S}(G)$ as $\tau$ varies.
+The results of this paper hold in arbitrary characteristic, and in fact it gives better proofs of the results of [G-N-1] and [G-N-2] which had assumed the characteristic to be zero.
+Along the way we give a new proof of the existence of a canonical reduction over any base field in all dimensions, and we also prove openness of semistability and semicontinuity of canonical type in a family.